Table Of Contents

 Artificial intelligence is a computer system where the machines are programmed to perform the tasks that require human intelligence.
 AI is a set of algorithms and intelligence, that makes it possible for machines to exhibit characteristics similar to the human mind and mimic their actions.

-For example, planning, learning, speech recognition, problem solving.
-Some of the AI solutions that are being used in the modern day are SIRI, ALEXA.
+For example, planning, learning, speech recognition, and problem-solving.
+Some of the AI solutions that are being used in the modern-day are SIRI and ALEXA.

 How AI and AR complement each other?

 Augmented Reality and Artificial intelligence are two preeminent technologies that are available to mobile app developers.
 Though different technologies, they create unique experiences when combined.
 Developers are building applications for mobiles using AR and AI technologies in order to make them more interactive and appealing to the users.

 Developers are aiming to leverage both AI and AR technologies to build creative applications.